scandum/wolfsort/README.md

 strong against distributions where wolfsort is weak.

 The overall performance gain from incorporating dropsort into wolfsort is approximately 20%, but can reach an order of magnitude when the fallback is synergetic with fluxsort.
+Deviant distributions can deceive wolfsort for a time, but not a very long time.

 Small number sorting
 --------------------